Skip to content

 *Who this suits*: Established fertilizer producers with volumes >25,000 MT/shipment, planning multiple annual shipments, with in-house Middle East trade expertise or engaged representation in Beirut or Damascus.

-A licensed Syrian trading company holds a valid GEGMR export licence and acts as a principal seller to the European buyer, while sourcing from GEGMR under a back-to-back supply arrangement.
+A licensed Syrian trading company holds a valid export licence and acts as a principal seller to the European buyer, while sourcing from GECOPHAM under a back-to-back supply arrangement.

 *Advantages*: